binance-exchange/binance-official-api-docs/rest-api.md

 server.

-**It recommended to use a small recvWindow of 5000 or less!**
+**It is recommended to use a small recvWindow of 5000 or less!
+The max cannot go beyond 60,000!**

-## SIGNED Endpoint Examples for POST /api/v1/order
+## SIGNED Endpoint Examples for POST /api/v3/order
 Here is a step-by-step example of how to send a vaild signed payload from the Linux command line using `echo`, `openssl`, and `curl`.